Picture of Mia Hill

 With the right care and attention, you’ll be able to soothe your rabbit’s skin and restore its comfort in no time.

-What home remedy is good for rabbits itching?
+What home remedy is good for itching?

 Nobody wants to see their furry friends uncomfortable and scratching vigorously.
 Luckily, there is a popular home remedy for rabbits experiencing itchiness.

 Many rabbit owners swear by using chamomile tea as a soothing rinse to alleviate their pet’s skin irritation.
 After brewing the tea and letting it cool, gently apply it to the affected areas with a cotton ball, being careful not to get it in their eyes or ears.
-The chamomile will work wonders in calming their skin and the ritual of applying it can be a comforting bonding experience for you and your bunny.
+The chamomile will work wonders in calming their skin, and the ritual of applying it can be a comforting bonding experience for you and your bunny.

 Give it a try and see if it helps your rabbit find relief from their itchiness!